pysal/momepy/docs/contributing.rst

 Eight Steps for Contributing
 ----------------------------

-There are seven basic steps to contributing to momepy:
+There are eight basic steps to contributing to momepy:

 1. Fork the momepy git repository
 2. Create a development environment